saucelabs/sauce-docs/docs/mobile-apps/automated-testing/supported-devices.md

 ---
 id: supported-devices
-title: Choosing a Device for Mobile App Testing
+title: Using Real and Virtual Mobile Devices for Testing
 sidebar_label: Supported Devices
 ---